National Maritime Museum, Greenwich

 Roger Forsdyke, chief operations officer at Willmott Dixon Interiors:

 “The central court is the much-loved heart of the National Maritime Museum, with many visitors passing beneath its huge glass roof every year.
-This project is about ensuring the best possible experience for those people, as well as the museum’s staff and the collections they care for.
-The new glazing we are installing will enable natural light to flood the space and give much improved thermal and acoustic qualities too.”
+This project ensured the best possible experience for those people, as well as the museum’s staff and the collections they care for.”

 The contract to deliver the works was awarded by public-sector procurement specialist, SCAPE.
 Mark Robinson, group chief executive at SCAPE: